R.W. Bruhn Bridge and Approaches

 Please see the three week look ahead below for details.
 The planned construction schedule is displayed one week at a time; scroll down to see upcoming weeks.

-Beginning early September 2025, the existing R.W.
-Bruhn Bridge sidewalk will be closed and pedestrians will need to use a shuttle to cross the bridge.
+The existing R.W.
+Bruhn Bridge sidewalk is closed and pedestrians will need to use a shuttle to cross the bridge.
 Further details can be found here.

 Current reduced speed limits on Highway 1 near the R.W.
 Bruhn Bridge, have been in place since August 2024 and remain in effect 24/7, even when construction crews are not working.